YadhuKrishna2001/Anomaly-Detection/README.md

 # Anomaly-Detection
-ML Assignment onn anomaly detection using gaussian model
+Machine Learning Assignment onn anomaly detection using gaussian model.
+The Gaussian Model is a powerful probabilistic model that represents a mixture of Gaussian distributions and it is widely used in clustering problems.